AFA(LEGAL) - INSTITUTIONAL EFFECTIVENESS: PERFORMANCE AND INSTITUTION REPORTS

 - Receive a Federal Pell Grant; and

-- Are a self-identified member of a major racial or ethnic group;
+- Are a self-identified member of a racial or ethnic group;

-- The placement in employment of, and types of employment obtained by, graduates of the institution's degree or certificate programs, gathered from such sources as alumni surveys, student satisfaction surveys, the National Survey of Student Engagement, the Community College Survey of Student Engagement, state data systems, or other relevant sources;
+- If the institution's accrediting agency or state requires the institution to calculate and report a placement rate, the institution's placement in employment of, and types of employment obtained by, graduates of the institution's degree or certificate programs, gathered from such sources as alumni surveys, student satisfaction surveys, the National Survey of Student Engagement, the Community College Survey of Student Engagement, state data systems, or other relevant sources approved by the institution's accrediting agency as applicable;

 - The types of graduate and professional education in which graduates of the institution's four-year degree programs enrolled, gathered from such sources as alumni surveys, student satisfaction surveys, the National Survey of Student Engagement, state data systems, or other relevant sources;

-- The retention rate of certificate- or degree-seeking, first-time, full-time, undergraduate students entering such institution; and
+- The retention rate of certificate- or degree-seeking, first-time, full-time, undergraduate students entering the institution;

 Employees Available to Disseminate Information